russellshen/MinimaLIST-Project/modules/README.md

 starting from a shared Preface explaining the general MinimaLIST method that at the end diverges into four paths as the concrete particular application of the MinimaLIST approach to each of my 4 intellectual domains.
+- The commit history on all public branches will be the philological documentation of the project's progress.

 # Starting Links to the Main Intended Traversals of the Modular MinimaLIST Project